wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.7.7 =
+* NEW action hook: soma_init - allows hooking init but only after Somatic Framework loads.
+Otherwise other plugins trying to register custom types would fail if they loaded before this one.

 = 1.7.6 =
 * NEW: option to enable custom link redirects via /go/[slug].
 Use the filter 'soma_go_redirect_codes' to add a new slug/url pair. remember to flush rewrite rules
 * NEW: api soma_go_link(), returns HTML link code for an existing go code and link text